yeddyboi/arceustest1/README.md

 and i have no idea how it works :)

-apparently it was stolen/leaked a long time ago. i downloaded the files back then and didn't do anything with them until now and can't find anything else about arceus on github so here's everything i have
+apparently it was stolen/leaked a long time ago. i downloaded the files back then and didn't do anything with them until now and can't find anything else about arceus on github (and i can't really be bothered) so here's everything i have if you wanna try and do something with it

 there seems to already be some instructions in the txt files in some of the folders too